Jami J. Jensen – Founder

 Avie retired from barrel racing in 2009 and now is a certified rescue diver, enjoys golf and is going to school for Nutrition Therapy, as she loves learning new things she can apply to her everyday life.
 She enjoys life with her husband Rob and their two dogs Jack and Izzie.
 Rob and Avie together have 3 children and are thoroughly enjoying their new role as grandparents to four children.

-Maggie Lantzy – Sanctuary Manager / Program Director At the tender age of four, Maggie made the decision that she would spend her life working with animals.
+At the age of four, Maggie made the decision that she would spend her life working with animals.
 Following her undergraduate work, Maggie worked for Joel Slaven’s Professional Animals Inc., where she trained and performed on stage with domestic and farm animals.
 Maggie then attended the University of Denver Graduate School of Social Work where she received her MSW, with a certificate in Animal-Assisted Social Work.

 Her goals within the foundation include policy change, teaching humane education, and advancing welfare initiatives to ensure the best treatment of all species.
 When not working, Maggie loves spending time with her husband, Daniel, her son, Adam, and their three fur children, Skeeter, Martie, and Griffon.